-- Microphone: Turn the built-in or optional stereo microphones ( - 170, 323) on or off or adjust microphone sensitivity.
-Choose Auto sensitivity to adjust sensitivity automatically, Microphone off to turn sound recording off; to select microphone sensitivity manually, select Manual sensitivity and choose a sensitivity. - Wind noise reduction: Select On to enable the low-cut filter for the built-in microphone (optional stereo microphones are unaffected; \$\Pi\$ 170, 323), reducing noise produced by wind blowing over the microphone (note that other sounds may also be affected).
-Wind-noise reduction for optional stereo microphones can be enabled or disabled using microphone controls. - Manual movie settings: Choose On to allow manual adjustments to shutter speed and ISO sensitivity when the camera is in mode M. Shutter speed can be set to values as fast as 1/4000 s; the slowest speed available varies with the frame rate: 1/30 s for frame rates of 24p, 25p, and 30p, 1/50 s for 50p, and 1/60 s for 60p.
+- Wind noise reduction: Select On to enable the low-cut filter for the built-in microphone, reducing noise produced by wind blowing over the microphone (note that other sounds may also be affected). - Manual movie settings: Choose On to allow manual adjustments to shutter speed and ISO sensitivity when the camera is in mode M. Shutter speed can be set to values as fast as 1⁄30000 s; the slowest speed available varies with the frame rate: 1⁄30 s for frame rates of 24p, 25p, and 30p, 1⁄30 s for 50p, and 1⁄60 s for 60p.
 If shutter speed is not in this range when live view starts, it will automatically be set to a supported value, and remain at this value when live view ends.
-Note that ISO sensitivity is fixed at the value selected; the camera does not adjust ISO sensitivity automatically when On is selected for ISO sensitivity settings > Auto ISO sensitivity control in the shooting menu (□ 228).
+Note that ISO sensitivity is fixed at the value selected; the camera does not adjust ISO sensitivity automatically when On is selected for ISO sensitivity settings > Auto ISO sensitivity control in the shooting menu (□ 193).

 1 Select Movie settings.

-Highlight Movie settings in the shooting menu and press 1.
+Press the MENU button to display the menus.
+Highlight Movie settings in the shooting menu and press 3.

-Choose movie options.
+2 Choose movie options.

-Highlight the desired item and press

-, then highlight an option and press
+Highlight the desired item and press , then highlight an option and press ...

-.